 Traveling alone to Europe was an unforgettable experience.
 During that time, international travel was comfortable and quite enjoyable.
 The flight crew even conducted game and quiz sessions.
 It was cool and sunny when I arrived in Vienna.
-Of course my trunk was missing and the requested affordable dormitory was not available.
-Frau Schmid registered me in the Hotel Weisser Hahn, next to Theater in der Josefstadt.
+Of course my trunk was missing, and the requested affordable dormitory was not available.
+Frau Schmid registered me in the Hotel Weisser Hahn, next to the Theater in der Josefstadt.
 The elevator's floor listings were different from those I had known.
-Maybe I was just dazed from Jet-lag but that alarm was very loud!
+Maybe I was just dazed from jet-lag, but that alarm was very loud!

-Getting to know other recipients during our first and very early morning excursion to Burgenland was exciting but I had my first introduction to Limburger cheese when another Fulbrighter decided to have a snack near me on the bus.
-All of our points-of-interest: the Esels-Mühle near Eisenstadt, Kalvarienberg and the small town of Rust, kept me spellbound.
+Getting to know other recipients during our first and very early morning excursion to Burgenland was exciting, but I had my first introduction to Limburger cheese when another Fulbrighter decided to have a snack near me on the bus.
+All of our points of interest: the Esels-Mühle near Eisenstadt, Kalvarienberg, and the small town of Rust, kept me spellbound.
 My effort to mail scenic postcards of Rust to my parents became an adventure.
 I passed that small yellow box, on the front of a house, several times before I recognized its true purpose!

 There were city excursions with Dr. Porhansl.
-My favorite destinations were the Nationalbibliothek, Stephansdom, Volksgarten and Schloss Schönbrunn with its gardens.
-There were social gatherings with Fulbright officials, the American Consulate and Embassy representatives.
-Meanwhile, another Fulbrighter shared her list of housing addresses with me and I moved to the second district.
+My favorite destinations were the Nationalbibliothek, Stephansdom, Volksgarten, and Schloss Schönbrunn with its gardens.
+There were social gatherings with Fulbright officials, the American consulate and embassy representatives.
+Meanwhile, another Fulbrighter shared her list of housing addresses with me, and I moved to the second district.
 Finally my long-lost trunk arrived.

 Clearly the impact of my Fulbright-Hays experience has kept me in a treasured and never-ending adventure.